prash49/JavaSpringConceptsRevise/src/READMEInfo.md

-17.Producer and Consumer Problem: also known as Buffered bounded problem Producer where is puts data/message into the buffer and consumer consumes that data scenario 1. where producer is putting data/message into the buffer in 18.
+17.Producer and Consumer Problem: also known as Buffered bounded problem Producer where is puts data/message into the buffer and consumer consumes that data scenario 1. where producer is putting data/message into the buffer i